Baie-D'Urfé: Education

-The Centre de services scolaire Marguerite-Bourgeoys operates Francophone public schools, but were previously operated by the Commission scolaire Marguerite-Bourgeoys until June 15, 2020.
+The Centre de services scolaire Marguerite-Bourgeoys operates Francophone public schools that, until June 15, 2020, were operated by the Commission scolaire Marguerite-Bourgeoys.
 The change was a result of a law passed by the Quebec government that changed the school board system from denominational to linguistic. École primaire Joseph-Henrico is located in the city.

 The Lester B. Pearson School Board operates English-language public schools.
 Dorset Elementary School is in the city.
 A portion is zoned to Christmas Park Elementary School and St. Edmund Elementary School in Beaconsfield.

 The Alexander von Humboldt Schule Montréal, a private German international school, is in the town.